-- Data Attenuation: High Frequency signals face attenuation because power lines behave like a low pass filter.
+- Data Attenuation: High-frequency signals face attenuation because power lines behave like a low-pass filter.

-- Noise: Typical sources of noise are brush motors, fluorescent and halogen lamps, switching power supplies and dimmer switches.
+- Noise: Typical sources of noise are brush motors, fluorescent and halogen lamps, switching power supplies, and dimmer switches.
 The noise in power lines distorts digital and analog signals.

-Applications of Power Line Communication
+Applications of PLC

-The PLC Market is expanding dynamically.
-Advanced energy services include applications such as automatic meter reading, programmable controllers and demand supply management.
-There are several applications of PLC networking in homes: shared internet, printers, files, home control, games, distributed video and remote monitoring/ security.
+The PLC market is expanding dynamically.
+Advanced energy services include applications such as automatic meter reading, programmable controllers, and demand-supply management.
+There are several applications of PLC networking in homes: shared internet, printers, files, home control, games, distributed video, remote monitoring, and security.

-The European Home System (EHS) consortium defines a communication protocol between appliances and central processing unit in the homes.
-It covers several medium types to transmit control data, power and information.
+The European Home System (EHS) consortium defines a communication protocol between appliances and the central processing unit in homes.
+It covers several medium types to transmit control data, power, and information.
 All share the Logical Link Control sublayer.

 Powernet aims at developing “plug and play” cognitive broadband over power lines (CBPL).
 Communications equipment meets the regulatory requirements concerning electromagnetic radiation and can deliver high data rates while using a low transmit power spectral density.

 The IEEE BPL Study Group has devised standards for ‘broadband over Power line hardware’, ‘Power Line Communication Equipment Electromagnetic Compatibility Requirements: – Testing and Measurement Methods’, Medium Access Control and Physical Layer Specifications.